cachance7/trybuynumber/README.md

 Notes
 ---

 Though Twilio test credentials will authenticate, do not expect them to work for purchasing a number.
-Unless it is one of the "magic numbers", the calls will always fail with a Twilio API error code.
+Unless it is one of the "[magic numbers](https://www.twilio.com/docs/api/rest/test-credentials)", the purchase call with test credentials will always fail with a Twilio API error code.

 Documentation
 ---